kube-rs/website/docs/controllers/application.md

 ## Developing

-At this point, you are ready start the app and see if it works.
-I.e. you need Kubernetes.
+At this point, you are ready `cargo run` the app and see if it works against a Kubernetes cluster.

-### Prerequisites
+### Cluster Setup

 > If you already have a cluster, skip this part.